-Registered property rights are necessary to support investment, productivity and growth (1).
-Cadastres or surveys, together with land registries, are tools used around the world to map, prove and secure property and use rights.
+Registered property rights are necessary to support investment, productivity and growth.
+(1).
+Cadasters or surveys, together with land registries, are tools used around the world to map, prove and secure property and use rights.
 These institutions are part of the land information system of an economy.
-Land and buildings accounting for between half and three-quarters of the wealth in most economies (2), thus having an up-to-date land information system is vital.
+As land and buildings account for between half and three-quarters of the wealth in most economies, (2) having an up-to-date land information system is vital.

-Evidence shows that owners with property registered titles are more likely to invest in the local economy.
-Furthermore, increase in land value and land efficiency is often observed.
-In Nicaragua, having a formal title not only made owners more likely to invest but increased land values by 30% (3).
-Following a land titling project in Thailand, property increased in value by 75–197% after being registered (4).
-As part of a national experiment in 2008, Chengdu prefecture implemented ambitious property rights reforms, including complete registration of all land together with measures to ease transferability and eliminate migration restrictions.
-It was found that reforms significantly reduced the threat of reallocation or expropriation, thus facilitating more efficient land use, either through investment or by transferring land form less to more efficient uses and users.
-This resulted in higher shares of agricultural and construction land being used for arable and economic purposes (5).
+Owners with properly registered titles are more likely to invest in the local economy.
+Rising land values and more efficient land use are often also observed in economies with effective property registration systems.
+In Nicaragua, having a formal title not only made owners more likely to invest but increased land values by 30%.(3) Property values in Thailand rose by 75–197% following a land titling project that expanded property registration.(4) As part of a national experiment in 2008, China’s Chengdu prefecture implemented a series of ambitious property rights reforms, including universal land registration, measures to ease property transfers and the elimination of migration restrictions.
+These reforms significantly reduced the threat of land reallocation or expropriation, thereby facilitating more efficient land use, whether through investment or by transferring land from less to more productive uses and users.
+As a result, a greater share of land—whether for agriculture or construction—was able to be used for economic purposes.(5)

-Furthermore, owners with properly registered titles are more likely to engage in the economy’s workforce and boost productivity.
-It has been found that formal property market encourages employment by increasing domestic stability and decreasing likelihood of evictions in poor urban areas.
-Between 1996 and 2003, the Peruvian government issued a series of legal, administrative, and regulatory reforms aimed at promoting a formal property market in urban squatter settlements in eight cities.
-Pre-program squatters in program neighborhoods were 60 percent more likely to report improved tenure security, as a result, the median squatter was able to work 16.2 (6).
+Owners with properly registered titles are more likely to engage the economy’s workforce and boost productivity.
+Formal property markets encourage employment by increasing domestic stability and decreasing the likelihood of evictions in poor, urban areas.
+Between 1996 and 2003, the Peruvian government issued a series of legal, administrative and regulatory reforms aimed at promoting a formal property market in urban squatter settlements in eight cities.
+Pre-program squatters in program neighborhoods were 60 percent more likely to report improved tenure security, as a result, the median squatter was able to work 12.2 hours per week.(6)

-The benefits of land registration go beyond the private sector.
-For governments, having reliable, up-to-date information in cadastres and land registries is essential to correctly assess and collect tax revenue.
-In Thailand, where annual revenue from property and transfer taxes rose from $200 million in the 1980s to $1.2 billion by 1995, a land titling program that increased the number of registered property owners during the 1980s is perceived to be one of the reasons for the increase (7).
+The benefits of land registration extend beyond the private sector.
+For governments, having reliable, up-to-date information in cadasters and land registries is essential to assess and collect taxes correctly.
+In Thailand, annual revenue from property and transfer taxes rose from $200 million in the 1980s to $1.2 billion by 1995.
+A land titling program that increased the number of registered property owners during the 1980s is credited as being one of the drivers of this revenue boost.(7)

-With up-to-date land information, governments can map the different needs in their cities and strategically plan the provision of services and infrastructure in the areas of each city where they are most needed (8).
-Land information can also help in planning the expansion of urban areas.
-This is especially important in economies prone to natural disasters.
-When there’s no planned urbanization, informal dwellings and slums abound, even in areas that surveyors identify as being at high risk from disasters.
-Tools such as cadastres and survey maps can be used in city planning, as part of the land information system of a city, to avoid or mitigate the effects of environmental or climate-related risks on urban populations.
+With up-to-date land information, governments can better map the needs of their citizens, facilitating the efficient provision of services and infrastructure.(8) Land information can also help in planning the expansion of urban areas; this is particularly important in economies prone to natural disasters.
+Where economies lack urban planning, informal dwellings and slums abound—even in areas identified by surveyors as being at high risk from natural disasters.
+Tools such as cadasters and survey maps can be used in city planning to avoid or mitigate the effects of environmental or climate-related risks to urban populations.